 In Cohen, the Supreme Court had refused to permit censorship of an expletive printed on the back of a jacket worn in the public corridors of the Los Angeles courthouse although passersby might be involuntarily exposed to and offended by the message.

-Court has allowed regulations that would prevent intrusion into homes
+Court has allowed regulations to prevent intrusion into homes

 The Court has chiefly applied the captive audience doctrine to individuals’ homes.